 Captain J. Charles Plumb USNR, (Ret.), the distinguished and honored former U.S. Navy fighter pilot and P.O.W., referred to Brian as “his hero”.

-He is currently working towards his COMS (Certified Orientation & Mobility Specialist) Certification.
+In 2019 he achieved his COMS (Certified Orientation & Mobility Specialist) Certification.
+Congratulations Brian!

 While at Pepperdine, Brian produced and hosted a college talk radio show which included commentary on current events and featured comedy bits.

 Brian was also instrumental in shaping the Non-Profit Management course at Pepperdine.
 He worked hand in hand with the business professionals in the greater Los Angeles area, creating the first Community Partners Board.

 Brian delivers activational workshops and presentations to a broad educational, corporate, and non-profit audiences, focusing on embracing life experience and maximizing the opportunities that life has to offer, with an insight to personal growth.

 He engages and activates audiences with strategies to think and act like successful navigators of life.

 Through his life story and personal demonstrations, he shares his insight into finding the opportunities that are located in peoples “blind spots”.

 “It is in our blind spots”, he says, “where lies the untapped potential of additional growth.
 Once recognized that there is more to gain in all of us, the trick becomes acting on it and moving forward.”